Articles, Tent Bound

 • Bryan Hansel

-I think you need to read that line within the context of the paragraph in which is was written instead of taking it out of context and applying it to the entire world. :) I meant those people participating in Internet conversations who liberally use the word “we” as in “what are we going to do about it?”
-They never do anything about it.
+I meant those people participating in internet conversations who liberally use the word “we” as in “what are we going to do about it?”
+They seldom do anything about it.
 If they did, they’d be volunteering instead of asking about what “we” should do about it.
+I edited the article to try and clarify that.

-I agree with you in that there is nothing wrong in offering to educate the public and I do.
-That’s part of my conclusions.
+I agree with you in that there is nothing wrong in offering to educate the public, and I do so where I think it will work best.

 Leave a Reply